YellowJacketLinux/lfs-buildscripts/SECURE_DNS.md

 could be done by SSID so that `DNSSEC=allow-downgrade` only applies to that SSID.

+At this point in time, it *appears to me* (not properly researched) that at least in developed countries, the only DNS servers that do NOT support DNSSEC querries are some very old caching DNS servers that are built into very old routers that need updating.
+I do not anticipate setting `DNSSEC=yes` in the default configuration will cause an issue for the vast majority of users, and it is *much* safer than `DNSSEC=allow-downgrade`.

-Until `systemd-resolved` works well and smoothly in DNSSEC enforcing mode, I will disable it by default.
+Until `systemd-resolved` works well and smoothly in DNSSEC enforcing mode, I will disable `systemd-resolved` by default.
 Users who want it of course can enable it.
 I really do not want YJL to be a distribution that pushes technology not quite ready for mass adoption on its users.

 If `systemd-resolved` with DNSSEC support is not yet working well and smoothly when the first official YJL release happens, then YJL will ship with `unbound` configured for DNSSEC and opportunistic DoT queries to the authoritative DNS servers, but the user will have to enable the service if they want it as I do no like installing running servers by default.

+It is *possible* that `systemd-resolved` with DNSSEC support *already* works smoothly and well, the reports of issues I saw online from Fedora and Ubuntu users involved older versions of SystemD.

 DNS over HTTPS (DoH)